m33tafa/shrinkker/README.md

 }
 ```
 ## Login Shrinkker Users (Get Token for existing User)
-To get a token for an already registered user the following call can be used:
+To get a token for an already registered user the following API request can be used:
 ```
 POST https://your-host/api/auth/login HTTP/1.1
 content-type: application/json